Everything for a better work-care balance

 Sleep better: regeneration for body and mind

-Sufficient and restful sleep is particularly important for family caregivers in order to be able to cope with the high demands of everyday life.
+Sufficient and restful sleep is particularly important for family caregivers in order to cope with the high demands of everyday life.
 However, sleep disorders are often a problem that results from the physical and mental stress of everyday caring.
 Interrupted nights, worries and fears about the person in need of care or being constantly on the alert prevent many carers from resting.

 Why is sleep so important?

 Sleep is a crucial phase of physical and mental regeneration.
-During this time, the immune system recovers, the brain processes emotions and experiences, and the body can recover from the stresses and strains of the day.
+During this time, the immune system recovers, the brain processes emotions and experiences and the body can recover from the stresses and strains of the day.
 A lack of restful sleep can significantly impair the ability to take care of yourself and can lead to irritability, concentration problems and even serious health issues.

 Tips for better sleep: